-- What contract will the Egg Donor have with the intended family before, during, and after the egg donation process?
+- What contract will the donor have with the intended family before, during, and after the egg donation process?

 - What contract will exist between the Egg Donor and the baby born from her donation?

-- What is the protocol if the baby wants to reach out to the Egg Donor before he or she is 18 years of age?
+- What is the protocol if the baby wants to reach out to the donor before he or she is 18 years of age?

-- Are you permitted to share your Egg Donor experience in public?
+- Are you permitted to share your donor experience in public?

 - If so, what are you allowed to say and what are you not allowed to say?
 For instance, the contract can forbid you from talking about the clinic or location where the donation is taking place.
 You will probably be told not to share personal information concerning the hopeful parents and the baby.

-- What type of health insurance covers the Egg Donor?
+- What type of health insurance covers the donor?

 - If the Intended Parents are the ones who bought the insurance policy, what limitations will be in place?

-- Who takes care of Egg Donor’s medical expenses that are not covered by health insurance?
+- Who takes care of donor’s medical expenses that are not covered by health insurance?

 - What happens if the donor develops health issues due to complications from the egg donation?

-- Is this not included in the Egg Donor compensation?
+- Is this not included in the donor compensation?

-- When will the egg donation cycle and clinic appointments occur?
+- When will the cycle and clinic appointments occur?